GWW/scsnv/README.md

 #The -g option should be to the genome fasta file indexex with bwa mem
 #The group file (-c option) lists genes of interest.
 The find optimal number of cells command uses it to measure mitochondrial expression
 #The group file is a tab delimited file with a header, for example:
+#There is an example file for human ensembl 94 in the data/gene_groups.txt
 #gene_id<tab>group
 #ENSG00000211459<tab>MT

 scsnv map -l V2 -i index_prefix -g bwa_genome_index -b sample/barcode -t 24 --bam-write 4 -q 4 -c index_prefix/gene_groups.txt -o sample/ sample/run1